 Rob: What?
 Why would anyone want to do that?
 If it was me, I would want to stand up for myself, and I wouldn’t want someone else to have to guarantee anything about what I might do.
 I’m responsible for my own actions, and I think I can live up to any kind of agreement I get involved with, so why would I even want anyone else involved?

 Camille: Because it’s a business arrangement.
 It isn’t like a person or a company just reaches out to you out of nowhere and offers to back you up on something.
-It’s like a company that gets paid to act as some kind of guarantee for someone’s actions, because the hiring person needs to be sure that work will be done, or that you do show up in court for your court appearance – something like that.
+It’s like a company that gets paid to act as some kind of guarantee for someone’s actions because the hiring person needs to be sure that work will be done, or that you do show up in court for your court appearance – something like that.
+[Even court bonds we can do]

 Us: Good morning, young man.
 Have you ever heard of the word surety, and if so, do you have any idea what it means?